 Please carry your card with you at all times and remember to show your card when you get covered drugs.
 If your plan membership card is damaged, lost, or stolen, call Customer Care right away and we will send you a new card.
-(Phone numbers for Customer Care are printed on the back cover of this booklet.)
+(Phone numbers for Customer Care are printed on the last page of this booklet.)

-You may need to use your existing medical or your red, white, and blue Medicare card and Anthem Blue Cross card to get covered medical care and services.
+You may need to use your existing red, white, and blue Medicare card and medical carrier card to get covered medical care and services.

-Section 3.2 The Pharmacy Directory: Your guide to pharmacies in our network
+Section 3.2 The Pharmacy Directory : Your guide to pharmacies in our network